1 in 3 men would give up watching football to get rid of their belly fat - NewsBreak

 However, most men believe making a change could help.
 Half of men in the poll believe that losing weight would make them feel better about themselves.
 Another 45 percent feel they would need to lose 11 pounds or more to gain more confidence, which isn’t surprising since 46 percent of men say they gained at least 21 pounds over the last 10 years.

 “Having a game plan is crucial,” says Hall of Fame quarterback and Nutrisystem ambassador, Dan Marino.
-“For guys especially, simplicity, variety and correct portion sizes are key.”More news from WRBL
+“For guys especially, simplicity, variety and correct portion sizes are key.”Bo Nix leads Auburn to 38-23 upset of No. 17 Arkansas

 When it comes to getting back on track, 53 percent of men think having an easy-to-follow plan for healthy eating would help them best achieve their health goals.
 Thirty-eight percent of respondents feel teaming up with a partner would fuel their success, while 35 percent prefer having healthy meals delivered to their door.